zhizhucha/ionic-app-1/README.md

-# Web Application Projet : Todo Task Mangager
+# Web Application Projet : Todo Task Manager

 This project is developped with the stack ionic/angular/firestore, and is presented as a Todo web application.
 An android apk is included in the repository.

 ## Auteurs

 Quentin C. (zhizhucha),    Emeziem U.